Adityaagulatii/Flight_Schedule/README.md

 - Assuming that the flight's average speed is 500 MPH.
 (So, as an example, a 2-hour flight would travel 1000 miles)
 - Assuming that each team’s jet fills up with fuel equivalent to 1 gallon per mile-of-travel
 - Assuming that the jet is fueled on the day the travel departs (and thus can use the fuel price corresponding to the departure date)

+# Conclusion

+The total cost that the League has to pay would be around $1859792.50